 “My dad left me that money in his will, Mike.
 It’s not to be frittered away.
 I’m saving it; I’m saving it for our future.”
-I tried to explain.

 “The future is now.
-Go get it.”
+Go get it!”

 It took all my strength but I refused.
 I shook my head and took a step away from him.
-His long stride covered the room in an instant and his hands were around my neck.
+His stride covered the room in an instant and his hands were round my neck.
 Grasping for air, I panicked and kicked out.
 It was a glorious kick, right on the money.
 His grip released as he reached down to hug his crotch.
 I ran into the spare bedroom.
 In the other room, I heard him splutter and clear his throat; he was righting himself and he was coming for me.
-His eyes burned as he marched through the door almost knocking it from his hinges.
+His eyes burned as he marched through the door almost knocking out from its hinges.
 Once again, he grabbed me but this time his nails dug deep into the flesh of my shoulder.

 “You’ll go into that attic and you’ll get that bank book.
 Do you hear?
 Otherwise you’ll spend the night locked up there on your own.”